JanHerca/urantiapedia/output/wikijs/en/article/Sebastian_Nozzi/Le_Christianisme_Comme_Une_Chance.md

 And again, we need only look to Jesus to know how to do this.
 My favorite example is how he prepared religious teachers in Rome.
 Let me read:

 > “Jesus learned much about men while in Rome, but the most valuable of all the manifold experiences of his six months’ sojourn in that city was his contact with, and influence upon, the religious leaders of the empire’s capital.
 Before the end of the first week in Rome Jesus had sought out, and had made the acquaintance of, the worth-while leaders of the Cynics, the Stoics, and the mystery cults, in particular the Mithraic group.
 Whether or not it was apparent to Jesus that the Jews were going to reject his mission, he most certainly foresaw that his messengers were presently coming to Rome to proclaim the kingdom of heaven; and he therefore set about, in the most amazing manner, to prepare the way for the better and more certain reception of their message.
 He selected five of the leading Stoics, eleven of the Cynics, and sixteen of the mystery-cult leaders and spent much of his spare time for almost six months in intimate association with these religious teachers.
 And this was his method of instruction: Never once did he attack their errors or even mention the flaws in their teachings.
 In each case he would select the truth in what they taught and then proceed so to embellish and illuminate this truth in their minds that in a very short time this enhancement of the truth effectively crowded out the associated error; and thus were these Jesus-taught men and women prepared for the subsequent recognition of additional and similar truths in the teachings of the early Christian missionaries.
-It was this early acceptance of the teachings of the gospel preachers which gave that powerful impetus to the rapid spread of Christianity in Rome and from there throughout the empire.” ([UB 132:0.4](/en/The_Urantia_Book/132#p0_4))
+It was this early acceptance of the teachings of the gospel preachers which gave that powerful impetus to the rapid spread of Christianity in Rome and from there throughout the empire.” (<a id="a232_1701"></a>[UB 132:0.4](/en/The_Urantia_Book/132#p0_4))

 Another beautiful passage from Jesus' life that illustrates this point is his explanation to Simon the Zealot after his failed relationship with Teherma the Persian.
 He told Simon that one should not “take” something out of people's souls but “bring” something into them.
 Which is precisely what he did with the Roman religious leaders.
 He was not telling them what NOT to believe. **He was emphasizing what was already there.**